Charlton Heston: Iraq war

 In April 2003, he sent a message of support to the American forces in the Iraq War, attacking opponents of the war as "pretend patriots".

 Abortion views

-Heston opposed abortion and introduced Bernard Nathanson's 1987 anti-abortion documentary, Eclipse of Reason, which focuses on late-term abortions.
+Heston opposed abortion and introduced Bernard Nathanson's 1987 anti-abortion documentary Eclipse of Reason, which focuses on late-term abortions.
 Heston served on the advisory board of Accuracy in Media, a conservative media watchdog group founded by Reed Irvine.

 Personal life

 In March 1944, Heston married Northwestern University student Lydia Marie Clarke at Grace Methodist Church in downtown Greensboro, North Carolina.

 Heston was an Episcopalian, and he has been described as "a spiritual man" with an "earthy flair", who "respected religious traditions" and "particularly enjoyed the historical aspects of the Christian faith".
+From 1971 to 1974, he served as president of the Episcopal Actors Guild.

 Illness and death

 In 1996, Heston received a hip replacement.
 He was diagnosed with prostate cancer in 1998.
 Following a course of radiation treatment, the cancer went into remission.
 In 2000, he publicly disclosed that he had been treated for alcoholism at a Utah clinic in May–June of that year.